CristianEduardMihai/git-sync/README.md

-    "github_username": "the username of the github account that made the repo you are trying to sync with", "github_token": "github token. get one here: https://github.com/settings/tokens", "repo_name": "the name of the repository you are trying to sync with", "run_cmd": "the command to run after the sync is complete. for example `python3 main.py`"
+    "github_username": "the username of the github account that made the repo you are trying to sync with", "github_token": "github token. get one here: https://github.com/settings/tokens", "repo_name": "the name of the repository you are trying to sync with", "run_cmd": "the command to run after the sync is complete. for example `python3 main.py`", "install_pip_req": True/False  --if you want to install requirements from {REPO_NAME}/requirements.txt
   ```